Bhujel language

-Bhujel, also called Bujhyal, is a Chepangic language of Greater Magaric Branch spoken in central Nepal.
+Bhujel, also called Bujhyal, is a Chepangic language of Greater Magaric Branch spoken in central Nepal and Sikkim in India.
 It is a semi-tonal language, employing a complex array of affixes.
-It is believed that their original homeland was Nisi-Buji area of Baglung.
-In addition, Bhujel term is also the clan name of various ethnic groups including Brahmin, Chhetri & Magar.
+Bhujel are from Tibetan burman family.
 Bhujel people normally are with Mongoloid features rather than with Caucasoid features.
-Due to the social structure & social development, This term has been the identity of many other ethnic people too.
+Due to the social structure & social development, this term has been the identity of many other ethnic people too.
+Bhujel was granted additional official status in Sikkim in 2022.

 Geographical distribution

 Bhujel is spoken in the following villages of Nepal (Ethnologue).